Best balance transfer credit cards

 Drawbacks: The BankAmericard card doesn’t offer a 0 percent APR on purchases, though, so cardholders may want to hold off on using the card until they pay off their transferred balance.
 The BankAmericard also charges cardholders with lower credit scores a relatively high 23.24 percent APR.

 This is the first year that CreditCards.com has held a contest for best cards in their class.
 To help choose the best cards for each category, the CreditCards.com staff consulted credit card and personal finance experts and nominated the top three cards as finalists.
 CreditCards.com staff also rated cards through its credit card reviews program.

-A panel of five judges -- including independent consumers and personal finance experts and two members of the CreditCards.com staff -- were asked to independently judge the three finalists and rank them in order of preference.
-The card with the best average rank was chosen as the winner.
+A panel of five judges – including personal finance experts and two members of the CreditCards.com staff – were asked to independently judge the three finalists and rank them in order of preference.
+The cards with the best average rank were chosen as the winners.

 Looking for more balance transfer offers?
 Check out The Simple Dollar's list of the best credit cards for a balance transfer.

 All best credit card stories are prepared by CreditCards.com staff.
 Opinions expressed therein are solely those of the reviewer and have not been reviewed or approved by any advertiser.
 The information, including card rates and fees, presented in the story is accurate as of the date of the story.
 Check the credit card terms and conditions link on the issuing bank’s website for the most current information.